Knot Basics

 You can add or remove a simple twist without changing the knot.

-Reidemeister's Theorem states that two knot diagrams represent the same knot if and only if they can be connected by a finite sequence of these three moves (plus planar isotopy).
-This is the foundation of proving knot equivalence!
+Key insight: Reidemeister's Theorem states that two knot diagrams represent the same knot if and only if they can be connected by a finite sequence of twist, poke, and slide moves.
+This is the foundation of proving knot equivalence.

 Knot Table

-Browse a catalog of famous knots and links.
-Knots are organized using Alexander-Briggs notation, where the subscript indicates the crossing number and the superscript (if present) indicates the number of components.
+Browse a catalog of famous knots and links organized using Alexander-Briggs notation.
+The subscript indicates the crossing number and the superscript (if present) indicates the number of components.

 Showing 12 of 12 knots